bonitasoft/bonita-doc/md/ui-designer-overview.md

 # UI Designer overview

-The UI Designer is a graphical development environment for creating pages and forms for a Bonita BPM application.
-It is a web-based tool that is launched from Bonita BPM Studio.
+The UI Designer is a graphical development environment for creating pages and forms for a Bonita application.
+It is a web-based tool that is launched from Bonita Studio.
 A page is defined in HTML extended by the AngularJS JavaScript framework.
 Use the UI Designer to create and update pages for business applications, forms to start process instances or execute human tasks, and application layouts that apply to all pages of an application.

-* Create pages directly in the Bonita BPM UI designer.
+* Create pages directly in the Bonita UI designer.
-* Start form design in Bonita BPM Studio from the appropriate [contract](contracts-and-contexts.md).
+* Start form design in Bonita Studio from the appropriate [contract](contracts-and-contexts.md).
-* Create [layouts](layouts.md) by duplicating the default layout available in the Bonita BPM Portal resources and then updating it.
+* Create [layouts](layouts.md) by duplicating the default layout available in the Bonita Portal resources and then updating it.

 You can import an existing page, form, or layout to edit, or duplicate existing ones.